 Photo by Angelo Matteo Caglioti

 I am a critical human geographer and interdisciplinary social scientist broadly interested in the racial politics of migration and citizenship, inequality, social movements, and Black geographies.
-My work sits at the intersection of critical public policy studies, diaspora theory, Black European studies, and postcolonial/feminist science and technology studies.
+My work engages critical human geography, diaspora, Black European studies, and postcolonial/feminist science and technology studies.

 I received my PhD from the Department of Geography at UC Berkeley in 2018.
 I currently serve as Assistant Professor in the Department of Sociology at UC Santa Cruz.
 I am a principal faculty member in UCSC's Critical Race and Ethnic Studies program, and an affiliate of the Science & Justice Research Center and the Legal Studies Program.
 My teaching is focused on race, immigration and citizenship; political economy; Black geographies; subjectivity and identity; and social theory.

 My forthcoming book, Contesting Race and Citizenship: Youth Politics in the Black Mediterranean (Cornell University Press, 2022) explores the politics of Blackness and citizenship in Italy.
 In this project, I examine the ways in which the Italian-born children of African immigrants have mobilized for a reform of Italian citizenship law in the context of the Eurozone economic crisis and the southern European refugee emergency.
 This book represents one of the first ever in-depth studies of Black Italian political mobilizations in Italy.
 I am also co-editor of The Black Mediterranean (Palgrave Macmillan, 2021), and The Black Geographic (under contract with Duke University Press).